sanjP10/release/README.md

 ### Using release circle ci orb

-For github actions you can use the [relase](https://circleci.com/developer/orbs/orb/sanjp10/release) orb.
+For GitHub actions you can use the [release](https://circleci.com/developer/orbs/orb/sanjp10/release) orb.

-### Directly installing the tool into your job (require's golang executor)
+### Directly installing the tool into your job (requires golang executor)

 ```yaml
 jobs: